electronstudio/godot_space/docs/tutorial.md

 		Bullet.instance().init(self, 3000)
 ```

+Run the game again.

 ## Add more enemies

-NOTE: The `Light2D` node under `HUD` covers the whole screen with an invisible object (the light) and that makes it difficult to select other sprites because you
+**NOTE: The `Light2D` node under `HUD` covers the whole screen with an invisible object (the light) and that makes it difficult to select other sprites because you
 always accidently select the light.
 I suggest you click the eye icon next to `Light2D` to hide it.
 But don't forget to unhide it once you have
-finished positioning your sprites!
+finished positioning your sprites!**

+1. Go back to the `main.tscn` scene (should be open as a tab).

-In the `main` scene, duplicate (ctrl-D) the enemy node a few times and try changing the exported variables in the node inspector so they move at different velocities. _Can you make a more deadly enemy this way?_
+2. Duplicate (ctrl-D) the enemy node a few times.
+Drag the duplicates to new positions in the main window.

+3. Try changing the exported variables in the node inspector so they move at different velocities. _Can you make a more deadly enemy this way?_

-Also try changing `Node2D` `Transform` `Rotation`.
+4. Also try changing `Node2D` `Transform` `Rotation`.

-Test the game again.
+5. Test the game again.

 ## Make bullets move